thuml/depyf/docs/walk_through.rst

   :width: 1200
   :alt: AOT mode autograd

 We can only save one value, and recompute the first ``cos`` function to get another value for backward.
+Note that additional computation does not imply more computation time: modern devices like GPU are usually memory-bound, i.e. memory access time dominates the computation time, and it does not matter if we have slightly more computation.

 AOTAutograd does the above transformation automatically.
 In essense, it dynamically generates a function like the following: